jpcastillog/compressed-binary-tries/README.md

 Now the all executables are in **build** folder.

 ## Input data format
 Our implementation only need the collection of docID's (posting lists) following format of [**dsi2**](https://github.com/ot/ds2i) and [**pisa**](https://github.com/pisa-engine/pisa) projects, the posting lists are written as 32-bit little-endian unsingned integers.
-The files containing the collection must start with a singleton binary sequence where its only integer is the number of documents of collection.
+The files containing the collections must start with a singleton binary sequence where its only integer is the number of documents of collection.
 It is then followed by one binary sequence for each posting list.

 ## How to compress collection
 For compress a collection need to use build.out exec as following.